-The book opens with a testimony from an Obstetrician and Gynaecologist who had first-hand experience of using the Fitmama™ Method six weeks after giving birth.
-This is somebody who knows from her own work what effect pregnancy and birth can have on your body, yet she still needed to seek further help and advice from Marie.
+The book opens with testimony from an Obstetrician and Gynaecologist who had first-hand experience of using the Fitmama™ Method six weeks after giving birth.
+This is somebody who knows from her own work what affect pregnancy and birth can have on your body, yet she still needed to seek further help and advice from Marie.

 ‘Not only did Marie’s postnatal pelvic floor repair class encourage me to get back safely into pre-pregnancy shape, it also provided me with social interaction with women in similar circumstances’.

 Marie explains so heartwarmingly why she is so passionate about her work and pregnant women.
 I got the real sense of her being somebody you could trust and that her book was going to be full of genuine, backed up advice and not just a new ‘fad’.

 ‘I witness the miracle of developing life on a daily basis.
 My life with these women was not an accident!
 It was born of a desire to give women what I wanted during my pregnancies: knowledge, choice, confidence and fitness for childbirth’.